bright/new-www/content/faqs/iot-development-1.md

 name: iot development 1
 slug: what-does-iot-mean
 question: What does IoT mean?
 answer: IoT stands for the Internet of Things.
-IoT can be described as a network of devices, sensors and software that are all connected.
-Thanks to the IoT, well-known devices are “reborn” and get lots of new features.
-A great example is the modern Bluetooth thermometer.
-It used to be a device that measures temperature.
-Now it also sends data about temperature to the doctor or another care provider which enables managing patients’ conditions remotely.
-It all happens thanks to the dedicated apps that work with the devices.
+It is a network of connected devices, sensors, and software that enable automation, data exchange, and smart functionality.
+Thanks to **IoT solutions services**, traditional devices are transformed with enhanced capabilities.
+A great example is a Bluetooth thermometer, which now not only measures temperature but also transmits real-time data to doctors, enabling **IoT device monitoring** and remote patient care.
+This is made possible by **IoT application development** and **IoT cloud services**, ensuring seamless connectivity between device
 published: true
+show_on_career: false
 language: en
 ---